analogdevicesinc/msdk/Examples/MAX78000/ImgCapture-Serial/pc_utility/README.md

     python console.py <COM port>
     ```

+    "<COM port>" should match the port presented by the host MCU.
+On the MAX78000FTHR, that will be a single port presented by the integrated CMSIS-DAP debugger.
+On the MAX78000EVKIT, that will match the port presented by CN1 (USB/PWR).

     Alternatively, use `python console.py -h` to see a list of console start-up options.

 4. Verify a successful connection, which should look similar to the following: